eic/east/PhysicsList/Base/README.rst

 Extensions can be applied to corresponding detector component(s).

 The current version works with Geant4 version 11.1-patch01.
-It also works with versions 10.7-patch02 but does not work with earlier versions of Geant4.
+It also works with versions 10.7-patch02 and higher but does not work with earlier versions of Geant4.

 Description will be added here.